06 Jun The Enforceability of Non-Disclosure Clauses in Releases and Similar Agreements in Sexual Harassment Lawsuits

 Most would agree that it is in the public interest to allow victims of sexual harassment to report their complaints and pursue their claims.
 If the harassment victim is legally prevented from disclosing the harassment or from pursuing a legal remedy, their harasser may feel emboldened to continue their behavior unchecked.
 Obviously, this is an untenable result.
 However, there is also a legitimate interest in allowing parties the ability to resolve their disputes outside the court system and to have confidence that those agreements will be enforced absent evidence of unconscionability.
 Do these 2 cases represent an appropriate way of achieving that public interest?

-In Herman, I agree with the court’s statement that information disclosing allegations of sexual harassment is not information that is not the type of “confidential information” that is typically intended to be protected in a non-disclosure agreement signed at the beginning of the employment relationship.
+In Herman, I agree with the court’s statement that information disclosing allegations of sexual harassment is not the type of “confidential information” that is typically intended to be protected in a non-disclosure agreement signed at the beginning of the employment relationship.
 I also agree with the court’s conclusion that Ms. Herman did not obtain the information in a confidential manner.

 In Watson, the court finds the release does not apply because the sexual harassment perpetrated by another employee was improper conduct and therefore conduct which falls outside the employment relationship.
 That finding is inconsistent with the law of vicarious liability in employment relationships.
 There are a number of circumstances where an employer is vicariously responsible for tortious (and therefore “improper”) conduct of an employee, including negligence, fraud, theft, assault, and defamation.
 How does it make sense for a legal system which holds employers responsible for improper conduct of its employees in the tort context to exempt from a release that same conduct on the basis that it is improper conduct and therefore outside the employment relationship?